Papooch/nestjs-cls/README.md

 ```

 > **Note**: `@InjectCls('x')` is equivalent to `@Inject(getClsServiceToken('x'))`.
 If you don't pass an argument to `@InjectCls()`, the default ClsService will be injected and is equivalent to omitting the decorator altogether.

+# Contributing

+Contributing to a community project is always welcome, please see the [Contributing guide](./CONTRIBUTING.md) :)